-Each transaction was accounted for under the acquisition method of accounting under U.S. generally accepted accounting principles which requires an acquiring entity to recognize, with limited exceptions, all of the assets acquired and liabilities assumed in a transaction at fair value as of the acquisition date.
+Each transaction was accounted for under the acquisition method of accounting under U.S. generally accepted accounting principles, which requires an acquiring entity to recognize, with limited exceptions, all of the assets acquired and liabilities assumed in a transaction at fair value as of the acquisition date.
 Goodwill primarily represents the value paid for each acquisition's enhancement to the Company's product and service offerings and capabilities, as well as a premium payment related to the ability to control the acquired assets.
-The Company has concluded that intangible assets and goodwill values resulting from the Chemtec, FWO, and Carr transactions will be deductible for tax purposes.
+The Company has concluded that intangible assets and goodwill values resulting from the Chemtec, FWO, and Carr transactions are deductible for tax purposes.

-The Company incurred \$760 and \$2,240 of acquisition-related costs which are included in the results of operations within selling and administrative costs for the years ended December 31, 2015 and 2014.
+No acquisition-related costs were incurred during the year ended December 31, 2016.
+The Company incurred \$760 and \$2,240 of acquisition-related costs that are included in the results of operations within selling and administrative costs for the years ended December 31, 2015 and 2014.